Add your event submission form to your site and approve submitted events

 The JavaScript code will look something like this:

-code parameter
+The code

-width and height parameters
+and height

-You can replace white with a hexadecimal or CSS named-color value or the value transparent to change the background color of the form.
+In the code you pasted, you can replace white with a hexadecimal or CSS named-color value or the value transparent to change the background color of the form.
 (The background color of the fields in which event submitters enter data remains white regardless of the color of the form itself.)

 Once your visitors or colleagues start submitting events, if you set up an approval process in the Edit Submission Form page, you can start approving the events.
 This section describes how to monitor submitted events and move the approved events from one or more holding calendars onto your public website calendars.